wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "deleteComment"
-    To delete an existing comment, use deleteComment.
+    To delete an existing comment, use `deleteComment`.
     <table>
         <tr>
             <th>Parameter Name</th>